Texas Tech Red Raiders football: Houston

+Dormant Rivalries

 Texas

 Since the 1996 season, the Chancellor's Spurs, a traveling trophy, has been exchanged between the two university system chancellors, in honor of the two universities' rivalry.
 It is common for Texas Tech students to camp out a few days prior to home football games against the Texas Longhorns and the Oklahoma Sooners.
 The 2008 game was one of three games that led to a three-way tie controversy in the Big 12 Conference South Division, the first three-way tie in a collegiate conference division.
-The Texas Longhorns lead the all-time series 54-18 and have won 20 of 26 games since the Chancellor's Spurs were first exchanged.
-After the 2022 contest where the Texas Longhorns team lost in overtime to the Red Raiders 37-34 in Lubbock, it is unknown if the rivalry will continue with the Longhorns move to the SEC in 2025.
-With the four new teams joining the Big XII in 2023, scheduling might prevent the two teams from meeting in the Longhorns final years as conference mates.
+The Texas Longhorns lead the all-time series 54–18 and have won 20 of 26 games since the Chancellor's Spurs were first exchanged.
+After the 2022 contest where the Texas Longhorns team lost in overtime to the Red Raiders 37–34 in Lubbock, it is unknown if the rivalry will continue with the Longhorns move to the SEC in 2024.
+The Longhorns will host the Red Raiders for the final time as conference mates in 2023.
+Texas leads the series 55–18.